 TGm editor: Please update the contents of the following paragraph this subclause as shown below:

-The Block Ack Parameter Set field is used in ADDBA Request and ADDBA Response frames to signal the parameters for setting up a block ack agreement.
+The Block Ack Parameter Set field is used in ADDBA Request and ADDBA Response frames to signal the parameters for setting up a block ack agreement and is used in a PBAC WinStart Update frame, under a protected block ack agreement, to identify the TID for which the scoreboard window at the recipient is to be advanced.
 The length of the Block Ack Parameter Set field is 2 octets.
 The Block Ack Parameter Set field is shown in Figure 9-143 (Block Ack Parameter Set field format).
+When carried in a PBAC WinStart Update frame all subfields except the TID subfield are reserved.

 TGm editor: Please update the contents of the following paragraph this subclause as shown below:

-The TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+When carried in ADDBA Request frame or ADDBA Response frame, the TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+When carried in a PBAC WinStart Update frame, the TID subfield is used to identify the TID for which the WinStartB and WinStartR is being updated.